To What Type of Logic Does the "Tetralemma" Belong?

-Take for definiteness the question about whether the world is finite or not, letting $A$ be the proposition ``the world is finite'', and $\Abar$ the proposition ``the world is infinite'', which is the logical negation of $A$.\footnote{$^\dagger$} {It is is not clear that an analysis in terms of complementary propositions $A$ and $\Abar$ applies to the tetralemma about causation.
-See the appendices on this and related issues.} The key question now is how to interpret the alternatives that constitute the tetralemma.
-If we interpret them as ``propositions-per-se'', we will immediately land back in the usual difficulties, since even within anhomomorphic logic, the propositions,\ ``both $A$ and $\Abar\,$'' \ and \ ``neither $A$ nor $\Abar\,$'' \ are still nonsensical.
-(More precisely, both of them reduce to the ``zero proposition'', and including them as distinct alternatives adds nothing.)
-Moreover, we can gain no comfort from any ambiguity in the symbolic form of these propositions, since for example, the propositions, $\Abar\wedge\bar{\Abar}$ and $\bar{A\vee\Abar}$ are strictly equivalent within anhomomorphic logic (and both equal to zero).\footnote{$^\flat$} {Here, I've used for brevity the common symbolism, $\vee$=`or', $\wedge$=`and'.} (For this reason the proposal in [4] to distinguish between these two forms of the fourth alternative, would get nowhere within anhomomorphic logic.)
-The symbolic notation thus exhibits the difficulties particularly clearly.
-At the same time, though, it conceals an implicit assumption that the alternatives are meant as propositions-in-themselves as opposed to affirmations or denials of propositions, for which the usual notation does not even provide.
+If we interpret them as propositions-per-se, we will immediately land back in the usual difficulties, since even within anhomomorphic logic, the propositions,\ ``both $A$ and $\Abar\,$'' \ and \ ``neither $A$ nor $\Abar\,$'' \ are still nonsensical.
+(More precisely, both of them reduce to the ``zero proposition'', and including them as distinct alternatives adds nothing, since they could never be chosen as the answer.)
+Moreover, we can gain no comfort from any ambiguity in the symbolic form of these propositions, since for example, the propositions, \hbox{$\Abar\wedge\widebar{\Abar}$} and $\overline{A\vee\Abar}$ are strictly equivalent within anhomomorphic logic (and both equal to zero).\footnote{$^\flat$} {Here, I've used for brevity the common symbolism, $\vee$=`or', $\wedge$=`and'.} \ (For this reason, the proposal in [4] to distinguish between these two forms of the fourth alternative would get nowhere within anhomomorphic logic.)

-However if --- taking advantage of the ambiguity pointed out above --- we read the four alternatives differently, namely as the four possible combinations of affirmation and denial of the two complementary propositions $A$ (``the world is finite'') and $\Abar$ (``the world is infinite''), then the tetralemma makes perfect sense.
+However if --- in resolving the ambiguity pointed out above --- we read the four alternatives differently, namely as the four possible combinations of affirmation and denial of the two complementary propositions $A$ (``the world is finite'') and $\Abar$ (``the world is infinite''), then the tetralemma makes perfect sense.
 In symbols, its four alternatives become then:

 (1) $\phi(A)=1$ and $\phi(\Abar)=0$

 (2) $\phi(A)=0$ and $\phi(\Abar)=1$

 (3) $\phi(A)=1$ and $\phi(\Abar)=1$